neo4j/neo4j-javascript-driver/README.md

 - Introduces a brand new reactive API (built on top of RxJS) available with 4.0 version server, which includes reactive protocol improvements.
 - Session instances can now be acquired against a specific database against a multi-database server, which is available with 4.0 version server.
+- A new `driver.verifyConnectivity()` method is introduced for connectivity verification purposes.

 ## Breaking Changes

 - Driver API is moved from `neo4j.v1` to `neo4j` namespace.
-- `driver#session()` method now makes use of object destructuring rather than positional arguments.
+- `driver#session()` method now makes use of object destructuring rather than positional arguments (see [Acquiring a Session](#acquiring-a-session) for examples).
 - `session#close()` now returns a `Promise` and no more accepts a callback function argument.
-- `driver.onError` callback is removed and errors should be monitored on related code paths (i.e. through `Promise#catch`, etc.).
+- `driver.onError` and `driver.onCompleted` callbacks are completely removed.
+Errors should be monitored on related code paths (i.e. through `Promise#catch`, etc.).
 - `bolt+routing` scheme is now renamed to `neo4j`. `neo4j` scheme is designed to work work with all possible 4.0 server deployments, but `bolt` scheme is still available for explicit single instance connections.

 ## Including the Driver